Welcome to Hui Pohaku ‘O Hawai‘i the website of the Rock and Mineral Society of Hawai‘i

 There is often parking available on the other side of the park next to the community gardens, if you know the area.
 Street parking along Ke'e'aumoku Street may be your best option, if you come right after 5:30 PM when it becomes legal.

-Lapidary classes are normally held on Thursday Evenings from 7:00-9:00 pm and are open to all Rock & Mineral Society of Hawai'i members.
+Lapidary classes are normally held on Thursday Evenings from 6:30-8:30 pm and are open to all Rock & Mineral Society of Hawai'i members.
 Please attend a meeting to find out more and learn if the classes are being held.
-Meetings and other more timely events are normally also posted on our FaceBook page.
+Monthly meetings and other more timely events are normally also posted on our FaceBook page.

 If you park in the (ewa) parking lot next to the tennis court walk mauka towards the buildings in the park (see map below).
 Take the walkway between the first two buildings and you see a smaller building in the back slightly to the left.
 Turn left to the administrative building on the ewa side and the door takes you directly into the building on the ground floor.
 The meeting of Hui Pohaku is in the smaller room inside the administrative building a bit more in the back to the right.